 Financing a new build property

-Once you decide to proceed, the first step is to ensure your finances are in place.
+Once you decide to proceed, the first step is ensuring your finances are in place.
 It’s important to remember that most mortgage offers are only valid for six months.
 If you cannot complete within that period, you will either need to apply for an extension to the existing offer or apply afresh.
 However, some lenders offer bespoke new build mortgage products with extended deadlines.

 New build conveyancing